selfishprimate/gerillass/README.md

 ## Experimenting

-Experimenting Gerillass is easy.
+Experimentation with Gerillass is easy.
 You can [download the Gerillass library](https://github.com/selfishprimate/gerillass/archive/master.zip), include it in your project, or use [Gulpazan](https://github.com/selfishprimate/gulpazan).
 Gulpazan is a Gulp based workflow, and it comes with Gerillass and all the packages and configurations that you'll need to work with Sass.
 [Learn how you can install Gulpazan](https://github.com/selfishprimate/gulpazan).

 **Important Note**: Don't forget that you must have [Node.js](https://nodejs.org/en/) and [Gulp](https://gulpjs.com/docs/en/getting-started/quick-start) installed globally on your machine.

 ## Testing

-Gerillass comes with a unit-testing module named [True](https://github.com/oddbird/true), which makes Sass unit testing possible (endless thanks to the [OddBird Team](https://github.com/oddbird)).
+Gerillass comes with a unit-testing module named [True](https://github.com/oddbird/true), which makes Sass unit tests possible (endless thanks to the [OddBird Team](https://github.com/oddbird)).

 You can find two test examples under the test folder, take your time, examine the codes, and then write your unit tests.
 After that, run the following command to see if the tests pass.